-The system is integrated into the ignition switch and checks whether the vehicle is allowed to start with the key being used.
-If the transponder in the key is recognized, the engine can be started.
+The system is part of the ignition switch and checks whether the vehicle is allowed to be started with the key being used.

-The electronic immobiliser is activated automatically after the key has been removed from the ignition switch.
+The immobiliser is activated automatically after the key has been removed from the ignition switch.

-Control indicator $\mathbf{\widehat{m}}$ illuminates in the instrument cluster when the ignition is switched on, then extinguishes.
-If $\mathbf{\widehat{m}}$ remains illuminated when the ignition is on, there is a fault in the system; the engine cannot be started.
+Control indicator a illuminates in the instrument cluster when the ignition is switched on, then extinguishes.
+If a remains illuminated when the ignition is on, there is a fault in the system; the engine cannot be started.
 Switch off the ignition and remove key, wait approx. 2 seconds and then repeat the start attempt.